votth/code_journey/Cpluslus/note_advanced.md

 - Class across multiple files
 	- Creating 2 new files for a class, for example, with Employee
-		- employee.h: contains declaration of the class, usually come with header guard, to avoid duplication
+		- employee.h: contains definition/prototype of the class, usually come with header guard, to avoid duplication
 ``` cpp
 #ifndef EMPLOYEE_H
 #define EMPLOYEE_H